COVID-19 treatment planning in general practice

 The Liverpool tool for interactions is useful for working out drug interactions and medication changes.
 It uses a traffic light system to highlight interactions and how to manage them.
 Many contraindicated medications can be withheld or reduced for the period of Paxlovid prescription.
-For further advice call the Victorian COVID-19 therapies PBS prescriber helpline on (03) 8290 3801.

 Refer higher risk patients who cannot take Paxlovid to hospital clinics for remdesivir.
 Visit COVID-19 Treatment Referrals on HealthPathways Melbourne to find out where and how to refer.
 Lagevrio is an alternative for lower risk patients and has fewer interactions; however, it has much lower efficacy (around 30 per cent compared to 90 per cent for Paxlovid).